Guy Hewitt

 He has published a number of books.
 In 2016, to celebrate Barbados' Fiftieth Anniversary of Independence he published Fathering A Nation on the life and legacy of Errol Barrow, the first Prime Minister of Barbados and one of the Barbadian National Heroes.
 He previous wrote extensively on gender-responsive national budgets.

 On 11 June 2021, Hewitt sought the presidency of the Democratic Labour Party, the organisation co-founded by Errol Barrow that led Barbados into Independence and enacted many of its social and economic reforms.
 He remains committed to Barbados.
 Hewitt supported the Barbadian government's decision to separate itself from the British monarchy as part of a journey of self-determination.
 He noted this transition to a republic, having a local citizen as head of state, had long been planned but the Windrush scandal altered perceptions of the "mother country".
-However, he was critical of how the current administration in Barbados is handling the process of constitutional change to a republic.
+However, he was critical of how the administration in Barbados handled the process of constitutional change to a republic.

 To celebrate the Platinum Jubilee of Elizabeth II, Hewitt was engaged by the media to speak to her role as Head of the Commonwealth.
-He underscored her pivotal role in keeping this "Family of Nations" together through her understanding that the modern Commonwealth as a multiracial and multinational association, and unlike many other European leaders in the post-colonial era, avoided redundant ideas of imperial loyalty or Anglo-Saxon (European) superiority.He subsequently paid tribute to her Commonwealth role on her passing.
+He underscored her pivotal role in keeping this "Family of Nations" together through her understanding that the modern Commonwealth as a multiracial and multinational association, and unlike many other European leaders in the post-colonial era, avoided redundant ideas of imperial loyalty or Anglo-Saxon (European) superiority.
+He subsequently paid tribute to her Commonwealth role on her passing.